-Applicants should have a minimum of 80 UCAS points at A-Level, a Level Three Extended Diploma at MMP or equivalent qualification.
-They must also have GCSE English and Maths at grade C or above, or an equivalent qualification.
+Applicants should have a minimum of 80 UCAS points at A-Level, a Level 3 Extended Diploma at MMP or equivalent qualification.
+They must also have GCSE English at grade C or above, or an equivalent qualification.

 Life experience of mature students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.

 Since graduating from the BSc Applied Animal Behaviour and Training course, Michael has travelled extensively working as a professional animal trainer in a variety of zoo’s and marine parks around the world.

 Q: What inspired you to pursue a career working with animals?